srashed3gatech/mlcrawler6262/README.md

 $ python run_alexa.py
 ```

-The following are the directories of interest:
+The following are directories of interest:

 - Crawl data is stored in `~/mlcrawler6262/crawler/crawler-scrapy/alexatop/data`
-- Scrapy logs are stored in `~/mlcrawler6262/crawler/crawler-scrapy/alexatop/logs`
+- Scrapy output logs are stored in `~/mlcrawler6262/crawler/crawler-scrapy/alexatop/logs`
 - The top 1M `.zip` file for each crawl is stored in `~/mlcrawler6262/crawler/crawler-scrapy/alexatop/urls`

+The crawler logic itself is located in `~/mlcrawler6262/crawler/crawler-scrapy/alexatop/alexatop/spiders/alexa_spider.py`.
+Some extra utility functions -- including a function that grabs the Alexa top 1M list -- is located in `~/mlcrawler6262/crawler/crawler-scrapy/alexatop/alexatop/util.py`.

 ## Blacklist Parsing